 Her friends, she said, pulled the actor off, and the bartender, Carlos Reynir, intervened.
 Reynir told Variety that Miller grabbed him by the throat when he tried to throw them out.
 Miller “tells me they’re not leaving,” Reynir recounted.
 “They proceeded to spit in my face several times, so with the final push, I closed and locked the door.”

-Earlier this year, Miller was arrested twice in Hawaii, first in March for disorderly conduct and harassment at a karaoke bar and again in April for second-degree assault after they allegedly threw a chair at a 26-year-old woman in a private residence.
+In 2022, Miller was arrested twice in Hawaii, first in March for disorderly conduct and harassment at a karaoke bar and again in April for second-degree assault after they allegedly threw a chair at a 26-year-old woman in a private residence.
 Miller posted bail on both occasions and was released but was charged for at least one of the incidents, and Hawaii police said in April that its investigation was ongoing.
 Also in April, an unnamed couple filed and then dismissed a temporary restraining order against Miller, claiming that the actor, who had stayed with them in Hawaii, burst into their bedroom and threatened them.
 “I will bury you and your slut wife,” Miller allegedly told the male victim.
 The couple claimed that Miller had also stolen personal belongings including a Social Security card, a passport, and credit cards.